digital-land/digital-land-gcloud-shell-pipeline-runner/README.md

 ## Now you should be able to:

-    a.
+### a.
 See any errors in your terminal as the pipeline runs

-    b.
-Check any intermediate files and logs in you file explorer, these folders should be of your interest: collection/resource
+### b.
+Check any intermediate files and logs using the cloud shell file explorer, these folders should be of your interest:
+            collection/resource
             collection/log
             transformed/